Lord of the Drums: A Solo Trip to Burundi and Lake Tanganyika

 Vegan + Vegetarian Food

-I stayed at the best property in town, Hotel Club Du Lac Tanganiyaka.
+I stayed at the best property in town, Hotel Club Du Lac Tanganyika.
 I stayed in a single room that came with a kitchenette and amazing queen bed.
-Cut off from the center of the city, closer to the beach, so spacious and luxurious.
-Highly recommended.
+Cut off from the center of the city, closer to Lake Tanganyika, it was so spacious and luxurious.
+Highly recommended for anyone who wants beach vibes right by the lake.

 Highlights